 - Sample Student Actions which describe specific actions of students using a particular SEP

 - A Teacher Use Continuum that helps teachers identify actions and strategies to support student use of SEPs

 - Sample Teacher Actions and Instructional Strategies which a teacher can used to help students move toward greater proficiency in the use of an SEP

 - Questions to Promote the Use of the SEPs and CCCs are sample prompts a teacher may ask to guide and assess student learning and understanding

 - Assessment Task Formats are sample assessment frames which can be designed into a lesson or developed as a summative assessment at the end of a learning sequence

-By no means should teachers feel obligated to “check all of the boxes” and use every student action or teaching strategy provided in this document.
+By no means should educators feel obligated to “check all of the boxes” and use every student action or teaching strategy provided.
 The Essential Learning Events resources presented here could be used in conjunction with day-to-day planning, as a teacher action research cycle, when backwards designing a unit, or in adapting a lesson.
 Several approaches an individual teacher or planning team could use include:

 - Choose a single Essential Learning Event and use the related continuum, sample student actions, teacher actions, and strategies to plan several lessons or learning sequences in a unit of study.